DSR-RHIT/me447-visualizing-data/cm/cm201_strip-plot.md

 <img src="cm201_strip-plot_files/figure-gfm/unnamed-chunk-11-1.png" width="70%" style="display: block; margin: auto;" />

+This one tells an interesting story.
+Speed One is the fastest event and the women competing in Speed One have little variance in speed and are faster than most (but not all) of the men competing in this event.
+Additionally, we see that no women compete in Downhill, and there is little variation among the Juniors.

+I think I’ll use this design going forward.

+## ordering

-This last one seems to tell an interesting story.
-The rows are by default ordered alphabetically from bottom to top.
-Nominal categorical data should generally be ordered by he data values, in this case the median speed of each row.
+The event rows are ordered alphabetically from bottom to top by default.
+Nominal categorical data should generally be ordered by the data values, in this case the median speed of each row.
 One approach to achieving this is to reorder the y-variable

 ``` r